ethereumclassic/ethereumclassic.github.io/content/blog/2023-01-26-ethereum-classic-course-6-ethereum-classic-is-the-original-chain/index.md

 As Ethereum was using the ETHash algorithm, Ethereum Classic had to differentiate its mining format to defend itself from 51% attacks that came from the Ethereum computing base.
 This led to the creation of ETChash.

-ETChash is a modification of ETHash where one component, the DAG, which is a large file that must be used during the mining process, was reduced in size and its size growth was slowed to permit smaller GPU miners; with GPU card capacities that had lower memories, such as 3GB, 4GB, and 6GB; mine and stay mining in Ethereum Classic for a longer period of time.
+ETChash is a modification of ETHash wherein one component, a large file called the DAG that must be used during the mining process, was reduced in size and slowed in size growth.
+This permits miners using GPU cards with a lower amount of memory, such as 3GB, 4GB, or 6GB of VRAM, to mine and stay mining on Ethereum Classic for a longer period of time.

 ## 6. A Fixed Monetary Policy